-In addition to tuition, there is a \$25.00 registration fee and a \$50 comprehensive fee.
+In addition to tuition, there is a \$25.00 registration fee and a \$50 comprehensive fee during the summer sessions.

 Part-time students who are not regularly enrolled at the College of William and Mary, and for whom, therefore, no domiciliary status previously has been determined, will be charged on the basis of their satisfactorily established domiciliary status.
 (See statement regarding Eligibility for In-state Tuition Rate).